Tax Efficient Investing with Mutual Funds: Tips and Strategies

 Equity-Linked Savings Scheme

 The Equity Linked Savings Scheme (ELSS) primarily invests in equity and equity-related instruments, offering the potential for higher returns.
-They have a lock-in period of three years, which is the shortest among tax-saving investments under Section 80C of the Income Tax Act of 1961.
+They have a lock-in period of three years, which is the shortest among Tax Efficient Investing under Section 80C of the Income Tax Act of 1961.
 You can claim a tax deduction of up to Rs.
 1.5 lakh and save up to Rs.
 46,800 by investing in ELSS funds.
 ELSS combines tax benefits with the potential for capital appreciation, making it a popular choice for long-term investments.

 National Pension System